Need some writing inspiration? You’ve come to the right place.

 Have you ever seen a professional athlete who’s in a slump?
 Nothing about his routine changes, he plays with the same quality teammates, and the team is run by the same coaching staff.
 Later, you find out he was having personal issues and that was the source of his decline.

 Look at Tiger Woods.
 He never recovered from his personal scandal.
 What does that tell you?
-It tells you life outside your craft is just as important as practicing it, if not more.
+It tells you that life outside your craft is just as important as practicing it, if not more.

-Think about how many aspects of your life can affect your writing.
+Think about how many aspects of your daily life can affect your writing.
 Your diet, exercise routine (or lack thereof), relationships with friends and family, and stress level are a few among many factors influencing your writing.
-When you lack inspiration for writing, look at other areas of your life.
+When you lack inspiration for writing, look at other areas of your everyday life.
 If those aren’t going well, your writing will suffer.

 11. Make It Impossible to Edit While You Write